anuveda/PySpark-Ticket-Pricing-Optimization-Pipeline/README.md

 11. [Contact](#contact)

 ## Data Integration and Cleansing
+- Integrated and refined over 100,000 records from SeatGeek and Ticketmaster.
-- Refined data from SeatGeek and Ticketmaster to enhance fan profiling and improve data quality.
+- Applied data cleaning techniques to handle missing values and normalize features, improving data quality and consistency.

 ## Advanced Predictive Analytics
-- Developed a linear regression model to predict ticket prices, enabling dynamic pricing strategies.
-- Model achieved a high R-squared value of 0.9019, indicating strong predictive power.
+- Developed a linear regression model to predict ticket prices, achieving an R-squared value of 0.9019, indicating strong predictive power.
+- Model evaluation metrics: RMSE of 127.58 and MAE of 39.95, demonstrating high accuracy.

 ## Clustering for Fan Segmentation
-- Utilized KMeans clustering to segment fans based on purchase behavior, ticket prices, and engagement metrics.
+- Utilized KMeans clustering to segment fans into 5 clusters based on purchase behavior, ticket prices, and engagement metrics.
-- Informed targeted marketing strategies.
+- Identified high-engagement fans with total ticket prices ranging from $1971.5 to $10708.65.

 ## Real-Time Engagement and Upgrades
-- Implemented strategies to offer real-time seat upgrades and personalized in-app notifications to enhance fan experience and maximize revenue.
+- Implemented strategies to offer real-time seat upgrades and personalized in-app notifications, enhancing fan experience and maximizing revenue.
+- Real-time seat upgrades for fans with deal scores > 7, resulting in premium seat offers and increased engagement.

 ## Revenue Optimization
 - Compared predicted ticket prices with actual prices to identify potential revenue increases.
-- On average, the model increased revenue by $9.12 per ticket, projecting a significant revenue boost for a sold-out stadium.
+- On average, the model increased revenue by $9.12 per ticket, projecting a total additional revenue of $196,500 for a sold-out stadium (21,550 seats).

 ## Visualization and Reporting
 - Generated visual representations of model performance and cluster analysis to facilitate data-driven decision-making and strategic planning.
+- Created interactive dashboards and visualizations using Power BI and Tableau to present insights to stakeholders.
 - Notebooks and visualizations included in the project.

 ## Technologies Used